-- Tooth movement and bite changes – Dental night guards are designed to work by offering a layer of protection between your upper and lower teeth.
+- Tooth movement and bite changes – Can a night guard shift your teeth?
+Dental night guards are designed to work by offering a layer of protection between your upper and lower teeth.
 However, because of the pressure that is placed on the guard, this can also put pressure on your jaw.
 Prolonged periods of wearing a dental guard could cause your teeth to move slightly which will affect your bite.

 - Untreated Sleep Apnoea – There are dentists who disagree completely with the use of night guards as they argue that using one doesn’t offer a solution, but helps to mask the under-lying cause of the grinding – sleep apnea.
 Sleep apnea is when someone stops breathing during sleep, however, studies have also shown because of how the jaw is affected it can result in grinding.

 - Choking or swallowing – not all guards will stay in place and many are fearful that this can result in choking if they are swallowed

 - TMJ (Temporomandibular joint dysfunction) and muscle discomfort – Most dental night guards work by moving your lower jaw forward, so that when you sleep you’re less likely to grind your teeth.
 However, by doing this, there is a risk that you could experience TMJ (jaw joint) and muscle discomfort.

 Tooth Discomfort – When using a dental night guards, it is possible that you will experience some element of tooth discomfort.
 This has been a common complaint, but it doesn’t cause any long term damage to your teeth and can be resolved by having the night guard adjusted where possible.

 If you’re in the market for a night guard, then you will soon discover that there a different types, three to be exact.
 Each type of mouth guard comes with it’s own pros and cons.

 1) Dental Lab/Custom-made (by dentist)